 Design, development, and evaluation of interactive computer-based multimedia communication.
 Emphasizes authoring and production of such multimedia elements as fullmotion images, audio, and graphics.
 COM majors only.
 A-F only.
 Pre: 310 and 320 and 330 and 337, or consent.

-Synthesize knowledge, apply research findings in service to community, and develop proposal for intervention or campaign.
+Synthesize knowledge, apply research findings in service to community, and develop proposal for intervention or campaign through assignments that emphasize the development of writing skills.
 COM majors only.
 A-F only.
 Pre: 310 and 320 and 330; and 340 or 421; or consent.

 Application of theoretic and methodological criteria to researchable questions.
 Topics will vary.
 Pre: 201 and senior standing, or consent.